The principal sources of financing for project companies are:

 Establishment Method and Priority of Security Interest

 In order to create a mortgage, the parties must first enter into a mortgage agreement and then file a joint application for record in the appropriate registry.
 Mortgages will have priority based on the order in which the registrations were made.
-That is, a first priority secured party has priority over all subsequent creditors and claimants, priority being determined by the time of entry of the mortgage into the registry.
+That is, a first-priority secured party has priority over all subsequent creditors and claimants, priority being determined by the time of entry of the mortgage into the registry.

-In order to create a security trust, the trustor and the trustee must first enter into a security trust agreement, the trustor shall then transfer its ownership in the entrusted asset (real estate or securities) to the trustee pursuant to the terms of the security trust agreement.
-If the entrusted assets constitute immovable assets, then the trust arrangement must be recorded in the relevant registry.
+In order to create a security trust, the trustor and the trustee must first enter into a security trust agreement, the trustor shall then transfer its ownership in the entrusted asset (real estate or securities) to the trustee, pursuant to the terms of the security trust agreement.
+If the entrusted assets constitute immovable assets, the trust arrangement must be recorded in the relevant registry.

 The pledge over the receivables may be perfected though the pledgor’s written notice to, or the written consent of, the third-party debtor and a fixed-date stamp notarisation thereof.
 The share pledge also requires the delivery of the share certificates and the recording of the pledge in the shareholder registry and the share certificates.

-In order to create a yangdo tambo, the parties must first enter into a yangdo tambo agreement pursuant to which the parties agree to transfer title of the collateral to the creditor and allow the debtor to maintain actual ownership and continued use of the collateral while holding it “in trust” for the creditor.
+In order to create a yangdo tambo, the parties must first enter into a yangdo tambo agreement, pursuant to which the parties agree to transfer title of the collateral to the creditor and allow the debtor to maintain actual ownership and continued use of the collateral while holding it “in trust” for the creditor.
 In the case of registrable property, the parties must take the additional step of jointly registering the change of title in the title registry.

-Since title to non-registrable property such as movables may not be registered, yangdo tambo on such non-registrable property is likewise not publicly recordable.
+Since title to non-registrable property such as movables may not be registered, yangdo tambo on any such non-registrable property is likewise not publicly recordable.
 Hence, if the debtor sells collateral to a bona fide purchaser for value, courts will determine that the purchaser acquires title free and clear of the security interest.
-Secured parties can prevent this by implementing other forms of notice, such as affixing a plate to the collateral where practicable indicating the grant of a yangdo tambo over the collateral, or notifying the security interest directly to the prospective purchaser for value.
+Secured parties can prevent this by implementing other forms of notice, such as affixing a plate to the collateral, where practicable, indicating the grant of a yangdo tambo over the collateral, or notifying the security interest directly to the prospective purchaser for value.